esthleej/gatsby-starter-photo-gallery/README.md

 1. Fork and `npm install`.

-2. Create a `.env` file in your root directory:
+2. Create a `.env.development` and `.env.production` file in your root directory and add in the following:

    ```
    CONTENTFUL_SPACE_ID=YOUR_SPACE_ID
    CONTENTFUL_ACCESS_TOKEN=YOUR_ACCESS_TOKEN
    ```

+Note: Space ID and access token can be found under in your [Contentful account](https://be.contentful.com/login) under `Settings -> API Keys`.

 3. `gatsby develop` to run site locally at `http://localhost:8000`.

+4. `gatsby build` to run a production build into ./public.

+5. `gatsby serve` to serve the production build of your site for testing at `http://localhost:9000`.

 ### 🔧 Contentful Configuration